LeadRDRK/wine-rpc/README.md

 Using a rich presence, we can literally put anything as your activity without relying on Discord to detect it.
 And as a bonus, supported apps could have their icon displayed on the rich presence.
 You could also have multiple presences for multiple apps at the same time.
 ## Installing
 wine-rpc requires no installation.
-Simple download a prebuilt binary from the [Releases](https://github.com/LeadRDRK/wine-rpc/releases) page and extract it anywhere or build it yourself.
+Simply download a prebuilt binary from the [Releases](https://github.com/LeadRDRK/wine-rpc/releases) page and extract it anywhere or build it yourself.

 Please put it somewhere with write access; wine-rpc keeps it simple by creating the config file in the same folder.